 - Descriptors – detailed and descriptive statements about the performance level of each criterion (these should be objective and measurable)

 Rubrics may vary in complexity from simple tables to detailed matrices that provide descriptions for each dimension of quality and characterise each level of accomplishment.
-Rubrics can be adapted to grade many different types of assignments including essays, reports, oral presentations, group work and research papers.
-It is important to ensure that rubrics are simple and clear so that students can readily understand and engage with them.
+Rubrics can be adapted to grade many different types of assessments including essays, reports, oral presentations, group work and research papers.
+It is important to ensure that rubrics are simple and clear so students can readily understand and engage with them.
 The following video introduces rubrics in more depth.

 Figure 1.
 Elements of an analytical rubric.